Fiction

 “He’s the guy who said more people like me don’t crawl out of the muck because they would go crazy being trapped in such tiny, helpless bodies at the mercy of grownups who have complete control over them.
 I don’t know that I’m fit enough to survive that.”

 “Okay.
-Okay,” said the principal.
-“Just be careful not to let someone turn you into a circus act that does nothing but amuse people with you, a child, making quips like that.
-Next thing you know they’ll have you being sassy while smoking cigarettes and chugging shots because that would be amusing too.
+Okay,” said the principal suppressing a chuckle, although a grin did sneak through.
+“Just be careful not to let anyone turn you into a circus act that does nothing but amuse people with you, a child, making quips like that.
+Next thing you know they’ll have you being sassy while smoking cigarettes and chugging shots in a bar because that would be amusing too.
 There is a bar not far from here where they have a trained monkey that smokes and drinks and people go there to give it a cigarette and chug a shot with it.”

 “Heeeeeeeey, there baby